chrisstef/modern-crypto-punks/README.md

 ## React Nft Challenge.

 ''In this application we build a modern Cryptopunk clone with React Js & Web 3.0.''<br>
-The address as well as the punks are displayed dynamicaly straight from Opensea.
+The address as well as the punks are displayed dynamicaly from Opensea Marketplace.

 In depth we are..